juanpabblo16/SystemSeatBooking/README.md

 - Java](https://www.java.com/): The code generated in PlantUML is in Java, so you need to have the Java JDK installed on your system to be able to compile and run the generated code.

-- PlantUML](https://plantuml.com/): Is an open source tool for creating UML diagrams, including class diagrams.
-It must be installed on your system to be able to generate the graphical representations from PlantUML code.

 - IDE of your choice: To compile and run the Java code, you will need an integrated development environment (IDE) of your choice, such as Eclipse, IntelliJ IDEA, NetBeans, etc.

 ## Usage